chris-lovejoy/site/_tabs/services.md

 ## Building AI products today requires a fundamentally different approach

-The arrival of LLMs has created unprecedented opportunities in healthcare AI - but also new challenges that many teams are struggling to fully capitalize upon.

-The three critical challenges I see holding teams back are:
+95% of generative AI pilots [deliver zero return ](https://mlq.ai/media/quarterly_decks/v0.1_State_of_AI_in_Business_2025_Report.pdf).
+I see three critical challenges holding teams back:

 #### 1. **The MVP-to-production chasm**

-We've seen how easy it is to make an impressive demo - and how hard it is to deploy something that provides real-world value.
-In mission-critical industries like healthcare, the bar needs to be high.
+Demos are easy—production ROI is hard.
+You need to solve the *last mile problem*: AI systems work well in general but fail on your specific workflows without deep domain expertise and operational context baked in.
+The bar for performance in mission-critical industries is high and not easy to achieve.

 I help teams design pragmatic evaluations, tailored to their stage of product development, to enable targeted iteration, achieve safe and effective performance and then maintain it through robust post-deployment monitoring.
-I've built systems that [have achieved state-of-the-art performance and delighted healthcare users](https://www.youtube.com/watch?v=cZ5ZJy19KMo).
+At Anterior, I built AI systems that achieved [99.24% accuracy and 92% clinician satisfaction](https://www.healthhelp.com/wp-content/uploads/Points-of-Light-2025-Case-Study-25-Final.pdf) across millions of patients.
+I made this possible by designing human-AI hybrid review systems, [enabling a small team of clinicians to review cases from millions of patients](https://www.youtube.com/watch?v=cZ5ZJy19KMo).

 #### 2. **Domain expertise matters more than ever**

-With LLMs, words are the new code.
-Your prompts, instructions, and evaluation criteria are now core parts of your system - and you need a way to systematically bake in the insights from those who deeply understand the domain.
+The vertical AI imperative is here.
+Vertical AI captured $3.5 billion in 2025, [nearly tripling year-over-year](https://menlovc.com/perspective/2025-the-state-of-generative-ai-in-the-enterprise/), while horizontal AI solutions struggle to access the [domain-specific data and regulatory knowledge that create defensibility](https://www.bvp.com/atlas/part-i-the-future-of-ai-is-vertical).
+The market has spoken: domain-specific AI wins, generic AI doesn't ship.

-Domain experts and engineers often speak different languages - and traditional software development workflows weren't designed for this new collaborative paradigm.
+The problem: domain experts and engineers speak different languages.
+Traditional software workflows weren't designed for this.
+You can't succeed when your clinicians can't review pull requests and your engineers don't know which edge cases matter

-I help teams bridge this gap.
-As a doctor by background who's spent years building AI systems, I understand both worlds.
-I've designed workflows, tools and processes [to convert domain expertise into domain expert LLM applications](https://www.youtube.com/watch?v=MRM7oA3JsFs).
+I bridge this gap.
+As a doctor who's built AI systems for 7 years, I understand both worlds.
+I can help tech leaders architect LLM-native systems, clinical teams prove performance for regulatory and safety requirements, and business leaders demonstrate measurable ROI from AI investments.

+ I've [designed workflows, tools and processes that convert domain expertise into production-ready LLM applications](https://www.youtube.com/watch?v=MRM7oA3JsFs) - turning institutional knowledge into prompts, evaluation methods, and system architecture that performs.

 #### 3. **Companies are building with yesterday's playbook**

-The approach that made sense in the "pre-LLM" era doesn't work any more.
-Yet that was only 3 years ago and many companies haven't caught up.

-LLM-powered products require new skillsets and new approaches: context engineering, workflow decomposition and evaluation systems - rather than feature engineering, model architecture design and optimizing for model accuracy.
+The “pre-LLM” era approach doesn’t work in today’s LLM world, yet most companies haven’t caught up.
+Building LLM-powered products requires new skill sets and approaches: context engineering, workflow decomposition and evaluation systems - rather than feature engineering, model architecture design and model accuracy optimization.

 I've lived through this evolution.
 I operated in this 'pre-LLM' world; I built state-of-the-art deep learning algorithms and published [the first study to compare AI and doctors](https://www.bmj.com/content/368/bmj.m689.abstract).
 I then spent 2 years building LLM-powered products for healthcare admin at a [Sequoia-backed start-up](https://www.anterior.com/insights/company-news/anterior-secures-usd20-million-series-a-to-unlock-administrative-efficiencies-for-healthcare).
 I help teams build in an LLM-native way; in how they architect their applications and write code, in how they hire and train their staff and in their operational processes.

 <!-- ### My background is not like many others